-I'm a political ecologist at Temple University who conducts research on flows of water, people, capital, rights, and more.
+I'm a political ecologist at Temple University who conducts justice-oriented research on such varied flows as water, people, capital, and rights.

 I conduct mixed-methods research that ranges from historical and ethnographic examination of human vulnerability, to quantitative analysis of water-sharing treaties, to policy-based assessment of international climate finance.
 Such projects reflect my abiding interest in understanding flows.
 Flows of water and capital, for instance, vary spatially and temporally, often with predictable but inequitable outcomes.
 My research traces and interrogates flows to understand, for example, how water defies gravity to “flow uphill to money and power” and why disenfranchised groups disproportionately find themselves downstream of toxic industrial effluents.
 It takes a political ecology approach to understanding inequality and injustice by situating environmental crises within the broader context of political economy and differential social power.
 I employ qualitative and quantitative methods to interrogate what processes produce and sustain flows to determine how material and non-material flows may be intercepted and directed toward more just ends.